All Episodes

 It's a tantamount admission that Obamacare is not helpful.

-It's a tantamount admission that Obamacare causes damage.
+It's a tantamount admission that Obamacare causes damage, that it causes harm.

-He's got to delay a major portion of his health care bill, the employer mandate.
+In order to give that a boost, he's got to delay a major portion of his health care bill, the employer mandate.

-Well, the Republicans can say we want to help the economy for longer than a year.
+Well, the Republicans can say, we want to help the economy for longer than a year.

 We're not interested in just having the economy be given a one-year exemption from damage.